lfv89/vagrant-phonegap/README.md

 # phonegap-box #

 This is a vagrant box provisioned with the phonegap development environment.
-Since is a ubuntu box, android is the only available platform.
+Also, this is a ubuntu box, so **android** is the available platform.

+This box will install and configure the following:

+* Vim
+* Git
+* Node.js
+* Npm
+* Java JRE
+* Java SDK
+* Android SDK

 ## Install the box ##